Jorge Núñez Sánchez: Biography

 In 1990 he was elected president of the Association of Latin American and Caribbean Historians ADHILAC, during the "V International Meeting" held in São Paulo.
 In 1991 he published a 127-page book titled "Interview with Simon Bolivar", a fiction essay in which the liberator goes on a voluntary exile in 1830.

 In 1991 he published "The Thought of Jose Peralta" with an introductory study and the complete version of Peralta's work about slavery in Latin America.
-In 1992 he was appointed the director of the Department of History and Geography of the House of Ecuadorian Culture, and he published "Towards a Latin American theory of History", which was published jointly by the ADHILAC and Michoacán’s college in Mexico.
-Since 1993 he had traveled annually as Visiting Professor of the University of Brasilia and Michoacan de San Nicolas Hidalgo, to teach liberal art courses.
+In 1992 he was appointed the director of the Department of History and Geography of the House of Ecuadorian Culture, and he published "Towards a Latin American theory of History", which was published jointly by the ADHILAC and Michoacán's college in Mexico.
+Since 1993 he had traveled annually as a visiting professor of the University of Brasilia and Michoacan de San Nicolas Hidalgo, to teach liberal art courses.
 In 1993 he published "Essays on the history of ideas in Latin America", a book of 5 essays on the ideas of Simon Bolivar, Eloy Alfaro, Jose Peralta, and the illustration and the expansionist ideas in the United States, with key sections on the evolution of ideas in the continent.
 He also published "The Noontime Country" which contained a collection of articles previously published in newspapers and magazines.
 As co-author he has collaborated in the book "New History of Ecuador" of the National Publishing Corporation.

 He was a professor at the Central University of Ecuador and Treasurer of the National Academy of History.

 On 1 November 2020, Núñez died of cancer aged 73.